Greece’s Expat Tax Regime: Comprehensive 2025 Update

 To Summarise…

-• Flat Tax Rate: The Greek Expat Tax regime has introduced a reduced tax rate of 7% on all income sources, significantly lower than the previous rates that could reach up to 45%.
+- Flat Tax Rate: The Greek Expat Tax regime has introduced a reduced tax rate of 7% on all income sources, significantly lower than the previous rates that could reach up to 45%.

-• Qualification Criteria: To qualify, you must relocate from a country with a bilateral tax agreement with Greece and must not have been a Greek tax resident for five out of the previous six years.
+- Qualification Criteria: To qualify, you must relocate from a country with a bilateral tax agreement with Greece and must not have been a Greek tax resident for five out of the previous six years.
 Specific criteria apply for foreign retirees and high net-worth individuals.

-• Property Tax Reforms: Potential changes in property tax policies are set to make property ownership in Greece more beneficial, encouraging investment and making the country an even more attractive place to retire.
+- Property Tax Reforms: Potential changes in property tax policies are set to make property ownership in Greece more beneficial, encouraging investment and making the country an even more attractive place to retire.

 What to do next

 If you are considering retiring in Greece, now is the perfect time to explore the new Greek expat tax incentives.
-The combination of a low flat tax rate, a lower cost of living, and the country’s natural beauty make Greece an ideal retirement destination.
+With favorable flat tax rates, extended applicability periods, and recent reforms enhancing the overall tax environment, Greece solidifies its position as an attractive destination for expatriates seeking tax efficiency and a high quality of life.
 To begin your journey, it is advisable to consult with specialists who can assist with pension transfers and investments.
 These experts can provide personalized advice and support to ensure that you make the most of your retirement in Greece.
-Contact us today for a no-obligation discussion on how you can start benefiting from these new opportunities and enjoy a serene, tax-efficient retirement in one of the world’s most beautiful countries.